bwvoss/failure-patterns-essay/README.md

 ```
 [ex2 and tests](http://github.com/bwvoss/chocolate_shell/tree/master/ex2)

-What we've done is a very natural progression in most projects: get the happy path out the door, setup exception notification, and fix the errors as they come in.
+This is a natural progression in most projects: get the happy path out the door, setup exception notification, and fix the errors as they come in.

 Unless a more sophisticated abstraction is made around handling failure, the complexity and lines of code will continue to grow at an uncontrolled rate.
-If most of the error cases were fixed above, the happy path would be the most miniscule percentage of the codebase.
+If most of the error cases were fixed above, the happy path would be the smallest percentage of the codebase.

-Even though the error reports have been fixed, the pre and post-conditions for the methods have become more complex, and the errors that are mitigated are not being recorded anymore, reducing the metrics and ultimately the team's understand of how the application is behaving.
+Even though the error reports have been fixed, the pre and post-conditions for the methods have become more complex, and the mitigated errors are not recorded anymore, reducing the metrics and the team's understanding of how the application behaves.

 Something has to be done quickly.
-The longer error handling is defered, the more it will leak uncontrolled into the happy paths of the business.
+The longer error handling is deferred, the more it will leak into the happy paths of the business.

-### <a name="go"></a> Strategies in Error Handling
+### <a name="go"></a> Language-Level Approaches to Error Handling

 > While few people would claim the software they produce and the hardware it runs on never fails, it is not uncommon to design a software architecture under the presumption that everything will work.
 >